Attendance at Lingham

 If you have any concerns about your child's enthusiasm for school, their health, friendships or learning support please contact us.
 We often find that a joint approach can be supportive and beneficial for children and parents.
 As well as school staff, we can also look for support from our partners in the school nursing service, locality team and other professionals.

-We classify good attendance as 95%+.
-That is our aim for all children.
+We aim for all our children to be in school everyday that we are open.
+This is 190 days out of 365 days.
 Children who have good attendance at school flourish socially, emotionally and academically.

-Below 85% is a significant concern.
+Below 90% is a significant concern - this means your child is persistently absent from school.
 We will arrange a school-based meeting to look at an action plan for improving your child's attendance.
 Your child's attendance will be monitored daily by our attendance officer.

 Persistent Absenteeism